Sravanthi-Gogadi/CodeEvalChallenges/README.md

 # CodeEvalChallenges
-This repository consists of python solutions for code eval challenges which are currently not in service.
+This repository consists of python solutions for code eval challenges.